jerich2121/Survey-Application/README.md

-# Online-Survey-System
+# Survey Application
-A simple desktop-based Online Survey System built using Java, Swing, and MySQL.
+A simple desktop-based Survey System built using Java, Swing, and MySQL.
 The system allows users to enter their User ID and proceed to available surveys.
 The logic is handled through a SurveyController that manages survey retrieval, display, and user responses.

 ⚠️ Important:
 This project will NOT run immediately after cloning.